iansulin/umich_dose/DOSE/Data.md

 a. **Prompt Scheduling & Triggering**

-* The DOSE app schedules notification prompts using a custom algorithm (to work around watchOS’s 64-notification limit).
+* The DOSE app schedules notification prompts using a custom algorithm (to work around watchOS’s 64-notification limit and to support randomized timing).
 * Prompts are delivered at random or fixed intervals, depending on study settings configured in the code.

 b. **User Response (Active Data)**